 As you’re making your decision on whether the Savor card is a fit for you, please use Team Clark’s review of the card in conjunction with money expert Clark Howard’s 7 Rules for Using Credit Cards.

-What Is the Capital One Savor Rewards Card?
+What Is the Capital One Savor Cash Rewards Credit Card?

-The Capital One Savor Rewards card is a cash back rewards card that focuses on dining and entertainment.
+The Capital One Savor Cash Rewards Credit Card is a cash back rewards card that focuses on dining and entertainment.
 Purchases made in those categories with this card qualify for unlimited 4% cash back.

-The Savor Rewards card — which is intended for people with “excellent” credit history — does carry an annual fee of $95.
-Capital One waives the annual fee for the first year of card membership.
+The Savor card — which is intended for people with “excellent” credit history — does carry an annual fee of $95.

-This card sometimes is confused with the Capital One SavorOne card, which is a similar dining and entertainment cash back card.
+This card sometimes is confused with the Capital One SavorOne Cash Rewards Credit Card, which is a similar dining and entertainment cash back card.
 We’ll break down some of the differences in those cards later in the article.

-Capital One Savor Rewards: Card Specs and Perks
+Capital One Savor Cash Rewards: Card Specs and Perks

 Before we get too far into whether or not this card is the right choice for you, let’s take a look at some of the perks and drawbacks of the card from the fine print:

-- Cash Back Program: As we’ve mentioned already, the chief benefit of this card is the ability to earn unlimited 4% cash back on dining and entertainment purchases.
+- Cash Back Program: As we’ve mentioned already, the chief benefit of this card is the ability to earn unlimited 4% cash back on dining, entertainment and streaming purchases.
 But that’s not all.
-You’ll also earn 2% cash back at grocery stores and 1% cash back on all other purchases.
+You’ll also earn 3% cash back at grocery stores and 1% cash back on all other purchases.

 - Vivid Seats Promotion: Capital One is offering 8% cash back on tickets purchased with this card through Vivid Seats.
-This deal is good through May 2020, and could be a real money-saver if you frequently attend music concerts or sporting events.
+This deal could be a real money-saver if you frequently attend music concerts or sporting events.

 - Premium OpenTable Access: Since this is a card you’d use for dining, it makes sense that you may want to take advantage of Capital One’s relationship with OpenTable.
 You get access to a premium membership that unlocks the ability to get hard-to-secure reservations at some of the nation’s top restaurants.